Renormalizing one-point probability distribution function for cosmological counts in cells: Comparison with N-body data

 \section{Comparison with N-body data}

 In this section we compare our theoretical PDF model with the N-body data.
 For this purpose we use the results of cosmological Farpoint simulation \cite{HACC:2021sgt}.
-The latter achieves a very high mass resolution, $m_{\rm particle}=4.6\cdot 10^7h^{-1}M_\odot$, by evolving $12288^3$ particles in a $1({\rm Gpc}/h)^3$ volume.
+The latter achieves a very high mass resolution, $M_{\rm particle}=4.6\cdot 10^7h^{-1}M_\odot$, by evolving $12288^3$ particles in a $1\,({\rm Gpc}/h)^3$ volume.
 The force softening was chosen $\sim0.8\,{\rm kpc}/h$ and the initial conditions were set at $z_i=200$ using the Zeldovich approximation.
-The simulation was run for $\Lambda$CDM cosmology with the Planck-2018 cosmological parameters: \be \Omega_m=0.310~,~~~~ \Omega_b=0.049~,~~~~ h=0.677~,~~~~ n_s=0.967~,~~~~\sigma_8=0.810\;. \ee In our analysis we use randomly downsampled simulation snapshots containing $1\%$ of the total number of particles.
+The simulation was run for $\Lambda$CDM cosmology with the Planck-2018 cosmological parameters: \be \Omega_m=0.310~,~~~~ \Omega_b=0.049~,~~~~ h=0.677~,~~~~ n_s=0.967~,~~~~\sigma_8=0.810\;. \ee To accelerate the numerical computations, we use randomly downsampled simulation snapshots containing $1\%$ of the total number of particles.

 We first analyze the power spectrum in order to determine the ``effective sound speed'' $\gamma$ and its dependence on redshift.
 We generate the linear power spectrum $P(k)$ with the cosmological parameters of the simulation using the Boltzmann code \texttt{CLASS} \cite{Blas:2011rf} and compute one-loop correction to it with \texttt{CLASS-PT} \cite{Chudaykin:2020aoj}.
-We then construct the nonlinear power spectrum $P^{\rm sim}(k)$ from the simulation snapshots at redshifts $z=\{0,\,0.2,\,0.5,\,0.8,\,1.0,\,1.5,\,2.4\}$ using the Yamamoto estimator~\cite{Yamamoto:2005dz} implemented in \texttt{nbodykit} \cite{Hand:2017pqn}, and fit it with the theoretical template.
+We then extract the nonlinear power spectrum $P^{\rm sim}(k)$ from the simulation snapshots at redshifts $z=\{0,\,0.2,\,0.5,\,0.8,\,1.0,\,1.5,\,2.4\}$ using the Yamamoto estimator~\cite{Yamamoto:2005dz} implemented in \texttt{nbodykit} \cite{Hand:2017pqn}, and fit it with the theoretical template.
 We restrict the fitting range of momenta by $k_{\rm max}=0.3\,h/\Mpc$ and include the theoretical error following Ref.~\cite{Baldauf:2016sjb} with the correlation length $\Delta k_{\rm corr}=0.1\,h/\Mpc$.
 Inclusion of the theoretical error makes our results insensitive to the precise choice of $k_{\rm max}$.

 Figure~\ref{fig:gammaz} shows the measured values of $\gamma$ at different redshifts together with the best power-law fit of the form (\ref{gammazfit}).
 The parameters of the fit and their correlation are \be \gamma_0=(1.95\pm 0.26)(\Mpch)^2\;,\qquad m=2.26\pm 0.21\;,\qquad {\rm corr}(\gamma_0,m)=0.85\;. \ee We observe that these values somewhat differ from the values (\ref{gammazval}) previously reported in the literature \cite{Carrasco:2013mua,Angulo:2014tfa,Foreman:2015uva,Baldauf:2015aha, Ivanov:2018lcg,Lazeyras:2019dcx,Steele:2020tak}.
 In this regard, it is worth pointing out that the previous works used WMAP-based cosmology with higher $h$ and lower $\Omega_m$.
 As we discuss in appendix~\ref{app:gamma}, this difference in the cosmological parameters is likely responsible for the shift in $\gamma_0$ and $m$.